 - Repeat the previous step for all network adapters except for the one you’re currently using.

-- After you’ve done that, start the Diablo 3 again and it should be able to update.
+- After you’ve done that, start should be able to update.

 If you get stuck while updating game files, you might need to delete and modify Agent files.
 To do that, follow these steps:

 - Open Agent.db and change p2penable : true to p2penable : false.